dorinnak/NewsletterProject/README.md

 3 - Required Python Packages
 ===========================

-newsletter.py makes use of other Python packages which need to be installed before running:
+newsletter.py makes use of other Python packages which need to be installed before running.

+Installation of all requiered packages can be automated with the included "package_installer.py" file.

+- In CMD in your Python installation folder: python package_installer.py
+- In Python: import package_installer

 pip install feedparser